Transport in Seychelles

 There are a number of modes of transport in Seychelles.
 Seychelles possesses transportation systems that include 453km of roads (of which 400km are paved), seaports, and airports.
-The country lacks railways.
-The main seaport is Victoria, and Seychelles has no merchant marine.
-There are fourteen airports in Seychelles, the major ones including Seychelles International Airport and Praslin Island Airport.
-Of the fourteen airports, six have runways that are paved.
+The country lacks both railways and a merchant navy.
+The main seaport is Victoria.
+Several islands of Seychelles have a bus system.

 In rural areas, especially on La Digue, a popular way of public transport is by using ox-carts.